dinesh19aug/javahabit.com/content/posts/Part-6-Support-vector-regression.md

 So that's it for this series.
 Try a different dataset, probably get one from the [Multiple Linear regression](http://www.javahabit.com/2019/02/02/part-4-ml-multiple-linear-regression/) about `50_Startups` and predict using `linear kernel`.

-In the next series, we will learn about our first ever classification model - `Decision Trees`.
+In the next series, we will learn about our first ever classification model - [Decision Trees](http://www.javahabit.com/2019/03/02/decision-tree-using-python/).
 Till then happy `Happy hyper-planing`